Catiiqi/E-commerce-website/README.md

-# Here is my Summary or conclusion discussing on what have been learned, any difficulties arise, improved skill/knowledge throughout the exercise.
+# Here is my Summary of discussing on what have been learned